2022 at University College Birmingham

 Can I visit the campus?

-On-site campus tours at University College Birmingham are currently available on a limited basis for prospective students who want to apply for 2021.
+We offer campus and accommodation tours for prospective students who want to apply for 2022 study.

 For more information and upcoming dates, please refer to our Campus Tours page.